Stable minimal hypersurfaces in $\mathbf{R}^4$: Introduction

 \subsection{Acknowledgements}

-We are grateful to Rick Schoen and Christos Mantoulidis for their interest and encouragement as well as to Alice Chang for a helpful discussion.
+We are grateful to Rick Schoen and Christos Mantoulidis for their interest and encouragement, to Alice Chang for a helpful discussion, and to the referees for some suggestions concerning the exposition.
 O.C. was supported by an NSF grant (DMS-2016403), a Terman Fellowship, and a Sloan Fellowship.
 C.L. was supported by an NSF grant (DMS-2005287).